 10 Key Steps In Residential Design

-Our style of working for our clients reflects a well-honed system of 10 steps that apply whether we design a single room or entire home or apartment.
+Our style of working for/with our clients reflects a well-honed system of 10 steps that apply whether we design a single room or entire home or apartment.

-1. Study what clients own to understand their preferences; listen to what they say they like and dislike about each room and the desired overall look.
+1. Study what the client owns to understand their preferences; listen to what they say they like and dislike about each room and the desired overall look.

 2. Nail down the client’s wish list for each room and the entire house or office.

 3. Establish a budget both for furnishings and workmanship.
-Educate a client on the best way to allocate their funds for the greatest impact and satisfaction of the project’s goals.
+Advise the client on how they might best allocate their funds for the greatest impact and satisfaction of the project’s goals.

-4. Make multiple selections and present at least three different layouts where possible with selections that reflect multiple price points, discussing the importance and perceived value of each selection.
+4. Typically, make multiple selections and, where practical, present at least three different layouts with selections that reflect multiple price points, discussing the importance and perceived value of each selection.

-7. Bid out choices.
+7. Normally, bid out choices.
 Once firm dollar numbers come back from sources and are totaled, homeowners can prioritize and make changes before orders are placed.
 This is a good time to make sure the project goals and the budget parameters are aligned.

-8. Submit deposits; schedule workmanship; begin the wait.
+8. Depending on circumstances, assist client to submit deposits; schedule workmanship; begin the wait.
 There’s no rule of thumb how long it takes for furnishings to be completed—a custom sofa may take 12 weeks, a light fixture from a lighting store a few days if in stock.
-As pieces arrive, the firm checks them, and if mistakes occur, we send them back or fix them.
-We are never satisfied until all is perfect.
-All is delivered when everything’s 100-percent correct.
-“Design is part of the process, but so is follow-up,” says David.
+As pieces arrive, the warehouse vendor typically checks them.

 10. Complete accessorizing.
 Rooms may seem almost complete, but most need to be filled in with accessories, artwork, photographs and favorite homeowner or client objects, all the highly personal touches.
 One steadfast rule of the duo is that a home is never done.
 “They need to keep evolving over time,” says Tom.
 “Art and accessories are very personal and should reflect how a person lives in the space, but they don’t have to be expensive to be interesting,” says David.